Contact: Lisa Teeters, mteeters@k12.wv.us

 Scheduled Assessment Window

 The WVGSA is administered in the spring of each year.
 The state establishes a statewide testing window, and each district then determines a district-wide testing window and a testing schedule for each school within the district.
-For spring 2022, the statewide testing window is April 4-May 27, 2022.
+For spring 2026, the statewide testing window April 3-May 22, 2026.

 Time and Format for Dissemination of Results

 Testing results start appearing in the Cambium Reporting System on a rolling basis at the end of April.
-Scores for ELA, math and science should appear very soon after a test is completed.
-ELA scores could be delayed up to ten (10) business days if a student’s essay is routed to hand scoring.
-District and school personnel can access these results and analyze data at the district and school level.
-Printed individual student reports are provided to districts and schools to send home to parents/guardians in August each year.
-Scores are embargoed from public discussionuntil released during the summer by the WVDE.
+Scores for ELA, math, and science should appear very soon after a test is completed.
+County and school personnel can access these results and analyze data at the county and school level.
+Parents will have access to individual student results in an online family portal.

 Subject(s) Assessed